nhardt/footnote/README.md

 - This proves the devices legitimately belong to the claimed user
 - Enables trusted third-party contact sharing (you can export contacts you trust)

-## Security Properties

-### Verified

-- Device signatures prove a device belongs to a user
-- Identity keys are cryptographically unique
-- No one can impersonate a user without their private key
-- Signature chains are verifiable by anyone

-### Trusted

-- Out-of-band contact exchange (first meeting or export)
-- Manual key rotation verification (if master key is lost)
-- Directory-as-permission-boundary model

-### Not Tracked

-- Individual document ownership (the footnotes directory owns all its documents)
-- Per-document permission levels (sharing is all-or-nothing per user)
-- Edit history provenance (LWW with vector timestamps, no signatures per edit)

 ## Technical Stack

 - **Rust** - Core implementation